 What Is Telehealth?

 Telehealth isn’t a type of therapy or treatment program.
-Instead, it’s a channel that allows therapists to conduct sessions on the computer, all from the comfort and safety of home.
+Instead, it’s a modality that lets therapists reach the families they serve via the computer, all from the comfort and safety of home.

 According to the Health Resources Services Administration, telehealth is